OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:45

-It is written in the Prophets: ‘They will all be taught by God.’
+It is written in the Prophets: ‘They will all be instructed by God.’
 Everyone who has heard the Father and learned from Him comes to Me.

 ## John 6:46